What is a Lateral Restraint?

 Contact Our Timber Experts For Lateral Restraint Repair Strategy

-We hope this guide has given you are detailed explanation of what lateral restraint is and how structural engineer would carry out the process.
+We hope this guide has given you are detailed explanation of what lateral restraint is and how the structural engineer would carry out the process.
 If your property is suffering from lateral movement and you need lateral restraint repair strategies carried out then please contact our team.
 You can get in touch by contacting us online or by calling 0800 288 8660.